|

 In 2000, the Internal Revenue Service issued a Revenue Procedure providing a safe harbor permitting an Exchange Accommodation Titleholder ("EAT") to acquire, with all of the benefits and burdens of ownership, the relinquished property or the replacement property in an exchange and hold it for up to 180 days while the taxpayer attempts to sell the relinquished property and/or improve the replacement property.
 Please see 1031 Exchange Specialists, Inc. (1031 ESI) web page entitled "Reverse Exchanges" for additional details about reverse and build-to-suit exchanges.

 A taxpayer has several options available to avoid or eliminate being taxed on the sale of their investment property.
 The first option is to continue taking advantage of Section 1031 of the tax code, without limitation, when an investment property is sold.
 This strategy affords the taxpayer use of additional equity, which otherwise would have been paid in taxes, to leverage into higher priced property and build wealth.
 The taxpayer is also utilizing the unpaid tax dollars interest free from the government.
 The second option is to convert a 1031 replacement property into a primary home and take advantage of the primary home exclusion.
-This strategy has been tightened over the last several years as time restrictions, depreciation recapture and allocations of the gain to "qualified" and "unqualified" usage have been imposed.
-Lastly, if the taxpayer holds the 1031 replacement property until death, the taxpayer's heirs receive the property at a "stepped-up" basis or fair market value on the date of death, whereby, the gain becomes part of the taxpayer's estate, potentially exempt from taxation, and not passed along to the heirs.
+Lastly, if the taxpayer holds the 1031 replacement property until death, the taxpayer’s heirs receive the property at a "stepped-up" basis or fair market value on the date of death, whereby, the gain becomes part of the taxpayer’s estate, potentially exempt from taxation, and not passed along to the heirs.
 The principals of 1031 Exchange Specialists, Inc. (1031 ESI) are in their 12th year of providing consulting services and documentation to real estate investors, their accountants, and tax attorneys ensuring individual goals are attained.
+13. Can a 1031 exchange and a primary home exclusion be combined to maximize tax savings?

 |